-Students admitted without clinical prerequisite courses may begin their Ph.D. coursework.
-However, they may only enroll in the pre-Qualifying Examination courses (COUC 715, COUC 730, COUC 740 and COUC 745) until all clinical prerequisite coursework is completed.
+Students admitted with clinical prerequisite courses may begin their Ph.D. coursework.
+However, they may only enroll in the pre-Qualifying Examination courses (COUC 715, COUC 740 and) until all clinical prerequisite coursework is completed.
 Clinical prerequisites can be taken at Liberty University or any regionally accredited college or university.